 A. Although Bose is one of the biggest names in mass-market, premium speakers, Sonos has quickly earned a spot as a strong contender in the market space.
 Audio enthusiasts debate which sounds better, but most agree that both manufacturers deliver high-quality audio in small form factors.
 What differentiates Sonos from Bose is the software feature set: where Bose most commonly relies on a Bluetooth connection to a single speaker at a time, Sonos allows listeners to stream audio to multiple speakers from a single, unified app.

-A. Sonos speakers do not natively support Apple’s AirPlay protocol for wireless audio streaming.
-However, with a complementary accessory like an Apple TV attached, it can function as an AirPlay speaker.
+A. Sonos speakers are compatible with Apple's AirPlay 2 protocol only.
+(AirPlay 2 is an enhanced version of AirPlay.)
+However, with a complementary accessory like an Apple TV attached, a Sonos speaker can function as an AirPlay speaker.

 A. Sonos speakers amplify sound, so it’s not necessary to use an amplifier or receiver when connecting a record player to a Sonos speaker.
 However, all turntables require pre-amplification prior to sending a signal to an amplifier, so you’ll either need a record player that has a built-in preamplifier (many do) or a separate pre-amplifier.